DevDegree/eng-intern-challenge/typescript/RATIONALE.md

 - The "legend" objects that map individual characters to their respective translated ones were used with the trade-off of additional space requirements, but less time taken to translate at runtime.

+- Chose procedural approach over other paradigms (e.g. OOP, FP) because of the simplicity of the program.
+Entities were somewhat vague and the interactions were not complex.

 - Fun time!
 Thanks for the consideration!